 The Fibers emphasis concentrates on the exploration of fibers as a means of individual expression as well as tools of design for mass production, such as fashion and interior design.
 While studying traditional techniques, including weaving, knitting, felting, and dying, students also experience silkscreen printing and pattern making.
 Students begin the study of fibers in the third or fourth semester after participating in foundation courses.
 Students must pass a Foundation Review of work produced in these classes.

-Advanced students can elect to concentrate in areas concerned with the designing of textiles, the creation of functional fiber products or the use of fibers as a means of artistic expression.
-Each student is required to take eight courses (24 credit hours) in the area of emphasis in order to develop a mastery of the technical requirements of the media, craftsmanship and the ability to endow project solutions with personal content.
-The school also encourages interdisciplinary approaches to the exploration of each area of emphasis.
-Suggestions are made to each student for the appropriate investigation into the historical development of the media, contemporary approaches and possible relationships with other arts and disciplines.
+Advanced students can elect to concentrate in areas concerned with the designing of textiles, creation of functional fiber products, or the use of fibers as a means of artistic expression.
+Each student is required to take eight courses (24 credit hours) in the area of emphasis to develop a mastery of the technical requirements of the media, craftsmanship, and the ability to endow project solutions with personal content.
+The school also supports interdisciplinary approaches to the exploration of each area of emphasis.
+Suggestions are made to each student for the appropriate investigation into the historical development of the media, contemporary approaches and possible relationship with other arts and disciplines.

 The culmination of the Bachelor of Fine Arts degree program is a Capstone project developed by the student in consultation with a faculty advisor.
-The student’s work on this project is shown in a Senior Exhibition in the school’s Birke Art Gallery or in another venue on the Marshall University campus.
+The student’s work on this project is shown in a senior exhibition in the Visual Arts Center’s gallery or another venue on the Marshall University campus.